 Memorable Manitobans: William Henry Carter (1874-1962)

-Born at Bismark, Illinois on 21 January 1874, son of Ninion R. and Elizabeth J. Carter, he was educated at Danville, Illinois.
+Born at Bismark, Illinois on 21 January 1874, son of Ninion R. Carter and Elizabeth J. Carter, he was educated at Danville, Illinois.
 He commenced his business career as a timekeeper for the M. Yeager & Sons construction firm, in 1896.
-He worked for ten years as Superintendent of Construction for the William Grace Company of Chicago, coming to Winnipeg in 1903 and organized the Carter-Halls-Aldinger Company.
+He worked for ten years as Superintendent of Construction for the William Grace Company of Chicago, coming to Winnipeg in 1902 and organized the Carter-Halls-Aldinger Company.
+In 1944, the firm went into voluntary liquidation from which two companies were formed, one of which was the Carter Construction Company, with Carter as its President.

 On 5 October 1904, he married Mary Julia Tullis (?-1950) of Danville, Illinois, with whom he had one son, Tullis N. Carter.
-He lived at 261 Harvard Street, Winnipeg.
+He lived at 251 Harvard Street (1913-?) and later at 523 Wellington Crescent.
 He was a member of the Manitoba Club, Carleton Club, Adanac Club, Commercial Travellers Club and St. Charles Country Club.

-He died at Winnipeg on 1 December 1962 and was buried in Springfield Cemetery.
+He died at Winnipeg on 1 December 1962 and was buried in the Springfield Cemetery in Illinois.
 He is commemorated by Carter Avenue in Winnipeg.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.